 - Print out an Easter basket on recycled paper.
 There are many cute Easter printables around but I REALLY adore Jinjerup’s gift bag options (adorable!).

 2. Get some Easter grass & eggs

 It’s getting a bit late to order sustainable Easter eggs and grass filling for baskets, but you don’t need to buy new plastic items.
-You can make some homemade Easter grass, reuse last year’s plastic eggs or make some quick homemade ready-to-fill felt eggs.
+You can make some homemade Easter grass, reuse last year’s plastic eggs.

 3. Tuck in some healthier organic treats